lossp/handwrite-rpc/README.md

 (To be continue)

+- [ ] implement the algorithm of xml into dom tree
+- [ ] understood the role of AbstractXmlApplicationContext
+- [ ] configuration dom registration

 #### bean

 I understood bean as a basic class loading into the Spring Context, if the class is marked with annotation. then the bean is a brand new class with annotation feature on it. it is enhanced.